 Mr. Vien has conducted extensive grand jury investigations as well as investigations involving all aspects of electronic surveillance.
 He has also dealt with issues arising under the Foreign Intelligence Surveillance Act.

-After leaving Donnelly, Conroy & Gelhaar, LLP, Mr. Vien served as the Chief Compliance Officer for Holcim (US) and Aggregate Industries US.
+Mr. Vien also served as the Chief Compliance Officer for Holcim (US) Inc. and Aggregate Industries US.
 Holcim (US) is part of the Holcim Group, which is one of the largest cement manufacturers in the world and owns Aggregate Industries US (“AIUS”).
 AIUS produces concrete, asphalt and aggregates at multiple locations around the United States.
 As Chief Compliance Officer, Mr. Vien helped AIUS through the termination of the federal monitorship that resulted from its criminal conviction based on its involvement in the massive highway construction project commonly known as “The Big Dig.”
 Mr. Vien was also responsible for code of conduct, anti-bribery, and anti-trust training programs at Holcim (US) and AIUS.
-Mr. Vien recently returned to Donnelly, Conroy & Gelhaar, LLP to resume his private practice concentrating in the representation of individuals and companies involved in Federal white collar criminal investigations.

 Mr. Vien is a former adjunct professor at Suffolk University Law School and has taught at the F.B.I.
 Academy in Quantico, Virginia.

 He graduated from Wesleyan University, and the University of Pennsylvania Law School with honors.